 3. Proper Compression Depth and Rate

 When it comes to CPR, chest compressions are like the heartbeat of the rescue effort.
 They keep the blood pumping and oxygen flowing to the brain and heart.
-So, when you’re on compression duty, aim to go deep, about 2 inches for adults, and keep up a steady rhythm, around 100 to 120 compressions per minute.
-This way, you’re ensuring that blood keeps flowing to all the vital parts, giving the person the best chance of coming back strong.
+So, when you’re on compression duty, aim to complete an effective compression cycle, going deep about 2 inches for adults and maintaining a steady rhythm of 100 to 120 compressions per minute.
+This way, you’re ensuring that blood keeps flowing to all the vital parts, giving the person the best chance of coming back strong with proper chest compression depth.

 4. High-Quality Ventilation

 Effective ventilation plays a crucial role in CPR, especially when rescue breaths are included in the protocol.
 Rescuers should deliver breaths quickly and efficiently.
 So, when you’re giving breaths, make sure to do it fast and with purpose, watching for that chest rise with each one.
+Maintain the proper compression-to-ventilation ratio to ensure a balance between chest compressions and oxygen delivery.
 If you have access to advanced airway devices, utilize them and follow recommended ventilation techniques to help maximize oxygenation and minimize interruptions in chest compressions.

 5. Effective Team Coordination